 A GUIDE TO HELP YOU IN YOUR SEARCH FOR A PLACE TO LIVE, OR INVEST, IN NEWCASTLE, LAKE MACQUARIE OR MAITLAND

 Development in East Maitland started in 1833, ten years after West Maitland.
 Learning from the issues of the west, the east was deliberately designed with plenty of space for public services and housing.

 Why rent in East Maitland?

 Stockland Green Hills is the area’s major shopping centre and features a range of major retailers including supermarkets and department stores.
 The centre is undergoing a major development that will see even more retailers move to the area.
 The development will double the size of the current shopping centre and includes a new entertainment and dining precinct.

 “From the High street you can hop on a train at Victoria Street Station and take the Hunter Line east into Newcastle, or west to Scone.”

 Just north of Green Hills, along the High Street, is a collection of smaller shops and cafés offering a quieter shopping and dining experience.
 You can also hop on a train at Victoria Street Station and take the Hunter Line east into Newcastle, or west to Scone.

 East Maitland has two primary schools, East Maitland Public and St Joseph’s Primary.
 It is also home to two high schools, Maitland High and Grossmann High.
 Maitland High was once a boy’s school while Grossman was only for girls, although nowadays they are both co-ed schools.

 East Maitland is also the location of former maximum security prison, Maitland Gaol.
 Although not in use anymore, the gaol is a popular tourist attraction and magnet for ghost hunters.
-The gaol was opened in 1843 and has a grizzly history of capital punishment and prison riots, however, it was closed in 1998.
-It is also one of the 28 historical buildings featured in the East Maitland Heritage walk.
+The gaol was opened in 1843 and has a grisly history of capital punishment and prison riots; however, it was closed in 1998.
+It is one of the 28 historical buildings featured in the East Maitland Heritage Walk.